Port Byron Central School District: Music

 Port Byron's school alma mater "Hail to Port Byron" was composed by Elvin Freeman, who had a distinguished career.
 He was a member of the military band at West Point, a member of the John Philip Sousa Band as well as being an instructor of the Syracuse University Band.
 Freeman also was a composer and for Port Byronites, his most important work will always be "Hail to Port Byron."
 The band was active in the New York State School Music Association (NYSSMA) performing level 1 and 2 in the festivals.
 Today, only sixth-grade students are eligible for NYSSMA participation in All State.
 Port Byron has been represented at this level for All State Choir, Wind Ensemble and Concert Band by a select group of students.

 The music program at Port Byron experienced monumental growth from 1975 to 1979 under the direction of Jonathan Bowen.
 Students participated in NYSSMA solo competitions in record numbers.
-The Port Byron Marching Panthers band (by audition) was selected to march down Main Street U.S.A., Disney Land, Florida.
+The Port Byron Marching Panthers band (by audition) was selected to march down Main Street U.S.A., Disneyland, Florida.
 The group at this time consisted of 96 members between the band and colorguard.
 They also competed in the Seneca Falls Pageant of Bands as well as other events across New York State.
 On October 21, 1977, (by invitation) the Marching Panthers provided the half-time show on Weedsport's field for the 1977 OHSL playoffs.

 Port Byron Central Schools have produced many music educators as well as professionals in a variety of vocations.